TACKLING SUDDEN PARALYSIS

 Luna presented to VNIoC in January unable to use her back legs.
 She was diagnosed and treated for a ruptured disk at T12-13.
 She had a complete recovery and came prancing in for a recheck 2 weeks later.

-Diagnosing IVDD
+DIAGNOSING IVDD

 Diagnosis is by our neurological exam and advanced spinal imaging such as magnetic resonance imaging (MRI) or computed tomography (CT).
 Other diagnostics employed may include radiographs (X-Rays) and cerebrospinal fluid analysis.

-What is my pets prognosis?
 Will my dog be able to walk again?

 There are many factors involved in providing a prognosis for paralyzed pets.
 Dogs and cats with weakness in their back legs from IVDD can have an excellent chance for returning to normal function.
 Even paralyzed pets that are seen and treated promptly have a very good chance to walk again pain-free.